pyOpenSci/pyopensci.github.io/_posts/2023-07-18-pyopensci-scipy-2023.md

     </figcaption>
 </figure>

-## For all of you introverts out there - a few tips that helped me this year
+## For all of you introverts - a few tips that helped me this year

 My approach to participating in SciPy was so much better than that at pyCon.